siduction/sidu-manual/data/en/0513-ssh_en.md

 sftp://username@10.x.x.x
 or
 sftp://username@198.x.x.x
-(Note: Please enter the correct IP!
-A dialog window asks for the ssh password: enter it and click OK)
 ~~~

+Please enter the correct IP!
+Afterwards a dialog window for the input of the ssh password follows.
 A SSH connection in Dolphin is now established.
 In this Dolphin window you can work with the files on the SSH server as if they were local files.

- `NOTE: if a port other than 22 (default) is used, it must be specified when using sftp:`
+**NOTE: if a port other than 22 (default) is used, it must be specified when using sftp:**

 ~~~
 sftp://user@ip:port